eslint/rfcs/designs/2024-config-extends/README.md

 ];
 ```

+Notes:

+1. The `files` and `ignores` values from the base config always come first in the calculated `files` and `ignores`.
+If there's not a match, then there's no point in continuing on to use the patterns from the extended configs.
-Note that the `name` key is generated for calculated config objects so that it indicates the inheritance from another config that doesn't exist in the final representation of the config array.
+1. The `name` key is generated for calculated config objects so that it indicates the inheritance from another config.
+The extended configs don't exist in the final representation of the config array.
+1. These behaviors differ from the [typescript-eslint extends helper](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/typescript-eslint/src/config-helper.ts).

 #### Extending Arrays

 Arrays can also be used in `extends` (to eliminate the guesswork of what type a config is).
-When evaluating `extends`, ESLint internally calls `.flat()` on the array and then processes the config objects as discussed in the previous example.
+When evaluating `extends`, ESLint internally calls `.flat(Infinity)` on the array and then processes the config objects as discussed in the previous example.
 Consider the following:

 ```js
 import js from "@eslint/js";